amsehili/auditok/README.rst

 Split an audio stream and re-join (glue) audio events with silence
 ------------------------------------------------------------------

-The following detects audio events within an audio stream, then insert 1 second of silence between them to create an audio with pauses.
+The following code detects audio events within an audio stream, then insert 1 second of silence between them to create an audio with pauses:

 .. code:: python